luispflamminger/web-analytics-sso-provider-paper/README.md

-# social-media-analytics-paper
+# web-analytics-sso-provider-paper
 Paper for the module "Web &amp; Social Media Analytics" at FOM.